seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 - Unlocks are deliberately NOT automated.
 - Liquidation probability (§3.3) assumes normality and constant volatility.
 Crypto tails are fatter and volatility clustering is unmodelled → **the true probability is higher than computed**; the figure is a LOWER BOUND.
 Measured at 7d and typical 2σ–6σ distances the same touch formula is honest and even conservative (measured/model 0.88, CI95 covers 1 on both sides); beyond the 6σ clip the far tail confirms the prior (3.5 % measured vs 0.9 % model on the long side). **Crediting the 0.88 into the calculation is REJECTED:** the CI covers 1, the understatement is explained by clustering (so the correction would break exactly in an expansion regime), and `touchProb` does not enter leverage at all — all four ceilings are distance-based.
 - The backtest reconstructs 82.5 % of the long score and 86 % of the short: market-cap rank and Binance turnover are historically unavailable, so the quality block runs on `vol_ratio` alone, through production's own missing-field path (inv.
 9).
 Both inputs move slowly across the list, so their contribution is close to a constant tilt. **`vol_ratio` itself has NO ARCHIVE ANALOGUE and therefore carries no threshold — it is reference-only in `--verify`.** Production builds it as `volume_expansion(c_data['total_volumes'])`, CoinGecko's composite turnover across every venue; the bench builds it from the archive's own Binance quote turnover.
 Two different turnover series, each divided by its own 90d median, give one scale-free ratio that is not a function of the other — so no bound derived from any price field can constrain it.
 Measured 05.09.2026: worst cell XMR **+317 %**, while `vol7` and `volatility` on the same coins sit under 3 %, and on synthetic data with identical prices and a substituted turnover series the derived bound is identically 0.000 % against a deviation of 134 %. **It is NOT `vol7 / volatility`** — that quotient is `volRegime` in the frontend, the §3.2 leverage cap, and is not a `coeffs.json` field at all.
 A TZ attaching a threshold here is attaching one to a quantity the archive cannot reproduce (inv.
 49).
-- **Backtest vs production reconciled on 30 of 30 coins — measured 05.09.2026, run #16; the earlier «25 of 28» is superseded.** Zero cells classed `coverage`, zero `unexplained`, 21 `venue-basis` on the five `fut:true` assets and on nothing else; the other 25 coins are clean on all ten compared fields.
-Worst cells: ARB `r30` −24.8 pp and `r7` −18.8 pp, LIT `r30` +11.0 pp, XMR `r7` −6.5 pp — all perpetuals, all reference by §3.14. **The archive is no longer the limiting factor**: 31 of 31 symbols cached, 26 spot pairs at zero tail, five perpetuals at 20 h of tail because there is no futures mirror to top up from (inv.
+- **Backtest vs production reconciles on 27 of 30 coins — reported 08.09.2026, the run behind it not dated here, so it is re-measured before it is cited as current (inv.
+56).** **UNI, XLM and ZEC class `unexplained`**, and that class removes a SYMBOL from `--target`'s arms rather than removing the run (§3.10), so every mode behind the same gate now measures 27. `unexplained` is «everything else» by construction: it names no cause and is a question, not a diagnosis, and all three are SPOT assets so the venue contract does not answer it (§3.14, §10).
+The superseded reading is run #16, 05.09.2026 — 30 of 30, zero `coverage`, zero `unexplained` — and nothing measured on that run moves, because a sample is described by the universe it was taken on.
+The 21 `venue-basis` cells stand and are reference: Worst cells: ARB `r30` −24.8 pp and `r7` −18.8 pp, LIT `r30` +11.0 pp, XMR `r7` −6.5 pp — all perpetuals, all reference by §3.14. **The archive is no longer the limiting factor**: 31 of 31 symbols cached, 26 spot pairs at zero tail, five perpetuals at 20 h of tail because there is no futures mirror to top up from (inv.
 64), and one interior gap in the whole set — GRAM's 53 h at the rename joint.

 ---